NaoMod/Protocol-Based-Interactive-Debugging-for-DSLs-Prototype/README.md

 ### Using Debugging Features

-When the debug session is paused, the *Variables* tab in the *Run and Debug* view is populated.
+When the debug session is paused, the 'Variables' tab in the *Run and Debug* view is populated.
 In the case of our extension, both the AST and Runtime State of the running program are available.
 You can browse the different elements by clicking on them to expand their content.

-The call stack tab shows the running threads as well as the reason for the pause.
+The 'Call Stack' tab shows the running threads as well as the reason for the pause.
 In our extension, a program is always running in a single thread.
 When starting a debug session for one of the sample programs, notice that the pause reason is "Paused on entry".
 This reason will be different when a pause occurs because a breakpoint is activated or a pause is manually triggered by the user.

-The breakpoints tab shows the source breakpoints currently assigned to the source file.
+The 'Breakpoints' tab shows the source breakpoints currently assigned to the source file.
 In our extension, these source breakpoints are translated to domain-specific breakpoints depending on the syntax element they are attached to.
 Only inline breakpoints (i.e., breakpoints that specify a line AND a column) are usable in our extension.
 To put a new inline breakpoint, right-click at the desired location in the source file and select *Add inline breakpoint*.
 A new item should appear in the breakpoint view.

-Finally, the domain-specific breakpoints tab shows the different semantics that are available for breakpoints.
+Finally, the 'Domain-Specific Breakpoints' tab shows the different semantics that are available for breakpoints.
 They are classified in two categories: the ones that are currently enabled or not.
 To enable a breakpoint type that is currently disabled, click on the "+" symbol that appears when hovering over the item.
 More details about the breakpoint types available for each language runtime is available on their respective repository.

 If one of the tabs is not present, click on the dots symbol in the top right corner of the *Run and Debug* view and select the missing tabs.